Biventricular cardiac pacemakers

 - lead in the coronary sinus vein to pace the left ventricle

-When the heart rate drops below the certain rate, the device generates electrical impulses that cause both ventricles simultaneous contraction improving cardiac output.
+When the heart rate drops below a certain predetermined rate, the device generates electrical impulses that stimulate both ventricles to contract simultaneously, thus improving cardiac output.

 - 1. Heerey A et al, Cost effectiveness of biventricular pacemakers in heart failure patients, Am J Cardiovasc Drugs.
 2006;6(2):129-37.